Zebork/page/README.md

-# Introduction
+# Biography

 I earned my doctorate from the Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS), in July 2023.
 I now serve as an Tenure-Track Associate Professor at the IIE.
 My research primarily focuses on critical issues in cybersecurity, encompassing IoT security, cloud computing security, and access control security.
 I have a particular interest in identifying and understanding new design flaws and inconsistencies in real-world systems.

-# Educational experience
+# Educational Experience

 * 2023.7 - , Tenure-Track Associate Professor in Institute of Information Engineering, CAS
 * 2017-9 - 2023.7, Ph.D. in Institute of Information Engineering, CAS